XTLS/Xray-docs-next/docs/en/config/transports/websocket.md

   "host": "xray.com",
   "headers": {
     "key": "value"
+  },
+  "heartbeatPeriod": 10
 }
-}
 ```

 > `acceptProxyProtocol`: true | false

-Only used by inbounds.
-Indicates whether to accept the PROXY protocol.
+Only used for inbound, indicating whether to receive PROXY protocol.

-The [PROXY protocol](https://www.haproxy.org/download/2.2/doc/proxy-protocol.txt) is used to transmit the real source IP and port of connections. **If you are not familiar with this, leave it alone.**
+[PROXY protocol](https://www.haproxy.org/download/2.2/doc/proxy-protocol.txt) is specifically used to pass the real source IP and port of the request. **If you don't understand it, please ignore this item.**

-Commonplace reverse proxy software solutions (like HAProxy and NGINX) can be configured to have source IPs and ports sent with PROXY protocol.
-Same goes to VLESS fallbacks `xver`.
+Common reverse proxy software (such as HAProxy, Nginx) can be configured to send it, and VLESS fallbacks xver can also send it.

-When `true`, after the underlying TCP connection is established, the downstream must first send the source IPs and ports in PROXY protocol v1 or v2, or the connection will be terminated.
+When set to `true`, after the underlying TCP connection is established, the requester must send PROXY protocol v1 or v2 first; otherwise, the connection will be closed.

 > `path`: string

-The HTTP path used by the WebSocket connection.
-Defaults to `"/"`.
+The HTTP protocol path used by WebSocket.
+The default value is `"/"`.

-If `path` contains the `ed` query parameter, `early data` will be activated for latency reduction, and its value will be the length threshold of the first packet.
-If the length of the first packet exceeds this value, `early data` won't be activated.
-The recommended value is 2560, with a maximum of 8192.
-Compatibility problems can occur when the value is set too high.
-Try lowering the threshold when encountering such problems.
+If the client path contains the `ed` parameter (e.g., `/mypath?ed=2560`), `Early Data` will be enabled to reduce latency.
+It uses the `Sec-WebSocket-Protocol` header to carry the first packet data during the upgrade, where the value represents the first packet length threshold.
+If the length of the first packet exceeds this value, `Early Data` will not be enabled.
+The recommended value is 2560, and the maximum value is 8192.
+Excessively large values may cause some compatibility issues.
+If you encounter compatibility issues, try lowering the threshold.

 > `host`: string

-The `Host` header sent in HTTP requests.
-Defaults to an empty string.
-Servers will not validate the `Host` header sent by clients when left blank.

-If the `Host` header has been defined on the server in any way, the server will validate if the `Host` header matches.
+The host sent in the WebSocket HTTP request.
+Default value is empty.
+If the server-side value is empty, the host value sent by the client is not verified.

+When this value is specified on the server side, or `host` is specified in `headers`, it will verify whether it matches the client request host.

-The current priority of the `Host` header sent by clients: `host` > `headers` > `address`
+Client priority for sending host: `host` > `headers` > `address`.

 > `headers`: map \{string: string\}

-Customized HTTP headers defined in key-value pairs.
-Defaults to empty.
+Client only.
+Custom HTTP headers, key-value pairs.
+Each key represents the name of an HTTP header, and the corresponding value is a string.

+Default is empty.

+> `heartbeatPeriod`: int

+Specifies a fixed time interval to send a Ping message to keep the connection alive.
+If not specified or set to 0, no Ping message is sent, which is the current default behavior.

 ## Browser Dialer

-Use the browser to handle TLS, see [Browser Dialer](../features/browser_dialer.md)
+Use a browser to handle TLS.
+See [Browser Dialer](../features/browser_dialer.md) for details.